Published by the Ministry of Health and Welfare of South Korea · Industrial Research Institute on April 24, 2026

 According to official data from South Korea’s Ministry of Health and Welfare, the target of 2 million patients by 2025 signifies that South Korea has officially joined the ranks of Asian countries serving as medical tourism destinations.
 However, what the data actually reveals is that this achievement is not the result of a “comprehensive victory in medical capabilities,” but rather the combined effect of three factors: K-beauty, China’s visa-free policy for certain nationals, and VAT refunds.

-According to data from the BeautsGO platform, Chinese patients seeking medical beauty treatments in South Korea follow a regional pattern characterized by “the coastal first-tier cities taking the lead, with the new first-tier cities following closely behind,” as well as a concentration of treatments that consist mainly of HIFU and minor medical beauty procedures.
-At the regional level, Jeju Island exhibits significantly higher penetration than the industry average, reflecting the trend of “the rise of non-capital areas” within the industry.
-Users are very cautious in their decision-making process (on average, they visit 12 hospitals before making a decision, and the decision-making cycle takes 23 days), and the characteristics of cross-border medical beauty services—low repeat purchases but high average transaction values—are also very evident.
+According to data from the BeautsGO platform, Chinese patients seeking medical beauty treatments in South Korea exhibit a regional pattern characterized by “the coastal first-tier cities taking the lead, followed by the second-tier cities”; at the same time, the treatment options tend to concentrate around “HIFU as the main treatment + combination of minor medical beauty procedures.”
+At the regional level, Jeju Island shows significantly higher penetration than the industry average, confirming the trend of “the rise of non-capital areas” in this industry.
+Users are extremely cautious in making their decisions (on average, they visit 12 hospitals before making a choice, and the decision-making process takes 23 days), and the characteristics of “low repeat purchases + high average spending per customer” are also very evident in cross-border medical beauty services.

-Data source
+Data Source

 Ministry of Health and Welfare of South Korea, “Performance in Attracting Foreign Patients in 2025” (released on April 24, 2026)